abpy/FujifilmCameraProfiles/README.md

 For more details on editing profiles and making a linear profile for use with the luts, see my blog post [Making Linear Camera Profiles with dcpTool](https://abpy.github.io/2023/05/20/linear-profiles.html)

 #### cube lut
 The cube LUTs are in the DisplayP3 color space.
-They are intended to be applied to a neutral and linear image.
-A linear camera profile is required for correct colors.
+They are intended to be applied to an image with linear contrast.
+A linear camera profile is required for a correct result.

 The Classic Neg profile is only available as a cube lut.